nadrojisk/PythonIDS/project2.md

 ### 3. NMAP XMAS Scan

-For XMAS Scan's the first two steps are the same, ensure NMAP is installed, and figure out the IP/IP ranges.
+For a XMAS scan the first three steps are the same, ensure NMAP is installed, and figure out the IP/IP ranges.

 * Run `nmap -sX [ip]`
     * `nmap -sX 192.168.5.10`